 This press release contains "forward-looking" statements as defined in the Private Securities Litigation Reform Act of 1995.
 These statements are based on management's current expectations or predictions of future conditions, events, or results based on various assumptions and management's estimates of trends and economic factors in the markets in which we are active, as well as our business plans.
-Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates," "projects," "forecasts," "continue," "may," "should," "will," "goals," and variations of such words and similar expressions are intended to identify such forward-looking statements.
-Forward-looking statements include without limitation the Company's expectations and estimates regarding the use of the product across various applications and surgical specialties that encompass scheduled and emergent procedures, Ms. Zaderej's statements on the Company's future focus and the anticipated timing of the completion of the rolling BLA submission, the Company's expectations regarding the potential for approval of the BLA in mid-2025, as well as statements under the subheading "2024 Financial Guidance."
-Actual results or events could differ materially from those described in any forward-looking statements as a result of various factors, including, without limitation, global supply chain issues, hospital staffing issues, product development, product potential, clinical outcomes, regulatory process and approvals, financial performance, sales growth, surgeon and product adoption, market awareness of our products, data walidation, our visibility at and sponsorship of conferences and educational events, global business disruption caused by Russia's invasion of Ukraine and related sanctions, recent geopolitical conflicts in the Middle East, potential disruptions due to management transitions, as well as those risk factors described under Part I, Item 1A, "Risk Factors," of our Annual Report on Form 10-K for the most recently ended fiscal year.
+Words such as "expects," "anticipates," "intends," "plan(s)," "believes," "seeks," "estimates," "projects," "forecasts," "continue," "may," should," "will," "goals," and variations of such words and similar expressions are intended to identify such forward-looking statements.
+Forward-looking statements include, but are not limited to, statements regarding our strategic plan, market development objectives, research and development objectives, and our expectation of BLA approval in September 2025, as well as statements under the subheading "Financial Guidance."
+Actual results or events could differ materially from those described in any forward-looking statements as a result of various factors, including, without limitation, potential disruptions caused by leadership transitions, global supply chain issues, record inflation, hospital staffing issues, product development, product potential, expected clinical enrollment timing and outcomes, regulatory process and approvals, APC transition timing and expense, financial performance, sales growth, surgeon and product adoption, market awareness of our products, data validation, our visibility at and sponsorship of conferences and educational events, global business disruption caused by Russia's invasion of Ukraine and related sanctions, geopolitical conflicts in the Middle East, as well as those risk factors described under Part I, Item 1A., "Risk Factors," of our Annual Report on Form 10-K for the most recently ended fiscal year and Part II, Item 1A., "Risk Factors," for our Quarterly Report on Form 10-Q for the most recently ended fiscal quarter.
 Forward-looking statements are not a guarantee of future performance, and actual results may differ materially from those projected.
 The forward-looking statements are representative only as of the date they are made and, except as required by applicable law, we assume no responsibility to publicly update or revise any forward-looking statements.